zach-lloyd/contract-analysis-mcp/README.md

 # Legal Contract RAG — MCP Server

-A retrieval-augmented generation (RAG) system for analyzing legal contracts, exposed as an [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server.
-It lets an LLM-powered assistant answer natural-language questions about a corpus of contracts, compare provisions across agreements, and locate specific clause types — all grounded in the actual contract text rather than parametric knowledge alone.
+A retrieval-augmented generation (RAG) system for analyzing legal contracts, exposed as an [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+It lets an LLM-powered assistant answer natural-language questions about a corpus of contracts, compare provisions across agreements, and locate specific clause types.

-The project uses the [CUAD (Contract Understanding Atticus Dataset)](https://www.atticusprojectai.org/cuad) as its contract corpus, ChromaDB for vector storage and retrieval, and Ollama with the Qwen3 32B model for generation.
+The project uses the [Contract Understanding Atticus Dataset (CUAD)](https://www.atticusprojectai.org/cuad) as its contract corpus, ChromaDB for vector storage and retrieval, and Ollama with the Qwen3 32B model for generation.

 ## How It Works

-Contracts are loaded from the CUAD dataset, split into overlapping token-level chunks, and indexed into a ChromaDB collection along with metadata (contract title, party names).
+Contracts are loaded from the CUAD dataset, split into overlapping token-level chunks, and indexed into a ChromaDB collection.
+The title of each contract and the names of the parties are also stored in the collection as metadata.
 At query time, the system retrieves the most relevant chunks for a given question, assembles them into a prompt, and passes them to an LLM to generate a grounded answer.

 The RAG pipeline supports multi-turn conversations through a sliding-window history mechanism: follow-up questions are rewritten into self-contained queries using the conversation context, and previously retrieved clauses are carried forward so the model can reference them across turns.